bhyslop/recipemuster/PRIVATE_PLANNER/claudex-ghaction-remote-build-REQUIREMENTS.md

    - Configure git user.email as "github-actions[bot]@users.noreply.github.com"
    - Configure git user.name as "github-actions[bot]"

-6. Successful build:
+6. Successful Build:
+   - Defined as: the dockerfile builds without errors and uploads to GHCR
    - Upload to GitHub Container Registry with Build Label tag
    - Fail action if GHCR upload fails after 3 retries
    - Create `digest.txt` with image size (in MB) and build duration (in seconds)

 7. Versioning: Use only Build Label as image tag

+8. Build Transcript: A complete log of the build process, including all commands, outputs, and errors

+### 2. Console Makefile Rules

+#### Allowed Tools
+The Console Makefile is allowed to use only the following tools:
+- `make`
+- `jq`
+- `curl`
+- Standard `bash` utilities
+- `podman` OR `docker`

-### 2. Makefile Rule: Trigger Builds
+#### Rule: Trigger Builds
 - Initiate action using repository_dispatch event
 - Monitor progress by polling GitHub API every 30 seconds
 - Store query URL in `../LAST_GET_WORKFLOW_RUN.txt`
 - Display real-time status updates to the user

-### 3. Makefile Rule: Query Builds
+#### Rule: Query Builds
 - Use URL from `../LAST_GET_WORKFLOW_RUN.txt`
 - Return exit code 0 if build finished (success or failure), non-zero if ongoing
-- Display build status and any error messages
+- Display build status with no error messages or very terse ones only

-### 4. Makefile Rule: List Images
+#### Rule: List Images
 - List all repository's container registry images
 - Use GitHub API
 - Display image name, tag, size, and creation date in a tabular format

-### 5. Makefile Rule: Delete Image
+#### Rule: Delete Image
 - Delete specified image from repository's container registry
 - Prompt for confirmation, showing image details before deletion
 - Use GitHub API
 - Provide feedback on successful deletion or any errors encountered

+### 3. User Guide Requirements

+The User Guide should include verbatim guides describing the following:

+1. PAT generation process with required scopes
+2. Local environment setup (e.g., setting environment variables)
+3. Required tools

 ## Notes
 - No persistent cache management is implemented in this version
 - Dockerfiles are built without secrets
 - Developers are responsible for managing cleanups (old images, History Directories)
 - Error handling is primarily managed through the history directory and build transcripts
+- No retry for API calls from Console Makefile: this is a user determination